microsoft/containers-toolkit/.github/CONTRIBUTING.md

 ## Reporting Issues

 Before filing a new issue, please search our [open issues](https://github.com/microsoft/windows-container-tools/issues) to check if it already exists.
 If you do find an existing issue, please include your own feedback in the discussion.
 Do consider upvoting (👍 reaction) the original post, as this helps us prioritize popular issues in our backlog.

-- Check if the issue you are going to file already exists in our [GitHub issues](/issues)
-- If you can't find your issue already, [open a new issue](/issues/new).
+If you cannot find your issue already, [open a new issue](/issues/new).

-  - Provide as much context as you can about what you're running into.
+- Provide as much context as you can about what you are running into.
 - Provide project and platform versions depending on what seems relevant.

+If you know how to fix the issue, feel free to send a pull request our way.
+(This Contribution Guide applies to that pull request, you may want to give it a read!)

 ### Writing a Good Bug Report

-Good bug reports make it easier for maintainers to verify and root cause the underlying problem.
+Good bug reports make it easier for maintainers to verify and triage the underlying problem.
 The better a bug report, the faster the problem will be resolved.
 Ideally, a bug report should contain the following information:

 - A high-level description of the problem.
 - A _minimal reproduction_, i.e. the smallest size of code/configuration required to reproduce the wrong behavior.
 - A description of the _expected behavior_, contrasted with the _actual behavior_ observed.
-- Information on the environment: OS/distro, CPU arch, SDK version, etc.
+- Information on the environment: PowerShell version, package version, etc.
 - Additional information, e.g. is it a regression from previous versions? are there any known workarounds?

 Your question serve as a resource to others searching for help.

 ## Contributing to Documentation

-### Quick steps if you're changing an existing cmdlet
+### Quick steps if you are changing an existing cmdlet

 If you made a change to an existing cmdlet and would like to update the documentation using PlatyPS, here are the quick steps:

-1. Install `PlatyPS` if you don't have it - `Install-Module PlatyPS`.
+1. Install `PlatyPS` if you do not have it - `Install-Module PlatyPS`.
-1. Clone the [Microsoft/containers-toolkits](https://github.com/Microsoft/containers-toolkit) repository if you don't already have it.
+1. Clone the [Microsoft/containers-toolkits](https://github.com/Microsoft/containers-toolkit) repository if you do not already have it.
 1. Start your local build of PowerShell
 (with the change to the cmdlet you made).
 1. Find the [cmdlet's Markdown file](../About/) in Docs.
 For example: docs\About\Get-BuildkitLatestVersion.md